 NK Department Store

-Nordiska Kompaniet (or, NK as it’s called) is Stockholm’s loveliest department store.
+Nordiska Kompaniet (or, NK as it’s called) is Stockholm’s loveliest department store, and no Stockholm shopping guide would be complete without it.

 image via flickrr